arlynvasquez/cse2102/my-react-quiz/README.md

 # Create a github clone

+Load this program onto your local machine.
+This can be done by running this command in the terminal:
 ```
 git clone https://github.com/arlynvasquez/cse2102/tree/main/my-react-quiz
 ```

-## 1.1 Clone Repository

-Load this program onto your local machine.
-This can be done by running this command in the terminal:

 # Adjust Directory